PietJankbal/Chocolatey-for-wine/README.md

   - Updating from a previous version is for now not (yet) supported, maybe later

 Compile:
-  - If you want to compile yourself instead of downloading binaries: see compilation instructions in mainv1.c
+  - If you want to compile yourself instead of downloading binaries: see compilation instructions in mainv1.c and installer.c
   - Then copy choc_install.ps1 into the same directory
   - Then do 'wine ChoCinstaller_0.5a.735.exe'